 For many microcontrollers, adding audio input is easy with one of our analog microphone breakouts.
 But as you get to bigger and better microcontrollers and microcomputers, you'll find that you don't always have an analog input, or maybe you want to avoid the noise that can seep in with an analog mic system.
 Once you get past 8-bit micros, you will often find an I2S peripheral, that can take digital audio data in!
 That's where this I2S Microphone Breakout comes in.

 Instead of an analog output, there are three digital pins: Clock, Data and Word-Select.
-When connected to your microcontroller/computer, the 'I2S Master' will drive the clock and word-select pins at a high frequency and read out the data from the microphone.
+When connected to your microcontroller/computer, the 'I2S Main' will drive the clock and word-select pins at a high frequency and read out the data from the microphone.
 No analog conversion required!

 The microphone is a single mono element.
 You can select whether you want it to be on the Left or Right channel by connecting the Select pin to power or ground.
 If you have two microphones, you can set them up to be stereo by sharing the Clock, WS and Data lines but having one with Select to ground, and one with Select to high voltage.

 This I2S MEMS microphone is bottom ported, so make sure you have the hole in the bottom facing out towards the sounds you want to read.
 It's a 1.6-3.3V device only, so not for use with 5V logic (its really unlikely you'd have a 5V-logic device with I2S anyways).
 Many beginner microcontroller boards don't have I2S, so make sure its a supported interface before you try to wire it up!
 This microphone is best used with Cortex M-series chips like the Arduino Zero, Feather M0, or single-board computers like the Raspberry Pi.